cornerstone-data/methods/ModelRequirements.md

 ### US National Component

-[!IMPORTANT]
+>[!IMPORTANT]
-Assumption: US model will be derived using current methods from USEEIO v2 and/or CEDA 2026 without major methodological or data source nuance
+> US model will be derived using current methods from USEEIO v2 and/or CEDA 2026 without major methodological or data source nuance

 - `>= 400 commodities, using the BEA schema with some reclassifications
 - 2012-2023 time series

-[!NOTE]
+> [!NOTE]
-Assumption: Use 2017 Benchmark tables as the input as these are still expected to be the most recent available in 2026
+> Plan to use 2017 Benchmark tables from the BEA as the input as these are still expected to be the most recent available in 2026

 - Homogenous production functions (input structure) for commodities except when co-production using different industry processes is valid
 - GHG extension with at least as many sectors as the model itself, unique for each model year